zhanghq/radial/README.md

 Radial project is a lightweight c# framework, which is designed to improve developers working efficiency, more convenient and efficient to build applications, It contains the following components:

 ### Dependency Injection ###
-Radial contains a unified entrance class of Microsoft.Practices.Unity, easy to use
+Radial contains an unified entrance class of Microsoft.Practices.Unity, easy to use, but many features in Radial depends on it

 ```csharp
 Components.Container.RegisterType<IParam, XmlParam>();